ballicipluck/temp-files/README.md

 # temp-files
-Just some temp files...will be deleted...nothing usefull
+Just some temp files.
+Nothing useful.
+To be deleted.